altafahmedliya11/swg-game/README.md

 # 🎯 Spin & Win Game - Python Backend API

 This is a Django-based backend project for a **Spin & Win** game app.
-It includes features such as user registration, quizzes, predictions, OTP verification, wallet management, payment integrations, and spinning/scratching rewards.
+It includes features like user registration, quizzes, predictions, OTP verification, wallet and payment integrations, and spinning/scratching rewards.

+---

 ## 🚀 Features